Friedrich Dörr: Songs in Gotteslob

 For the Gotteslob of 1975, Dörr contributed several songs, especially translations of Latin hymns, including "Komm, Heilger Geist, der Leben schafft" from Veni Creator Spiritus, "Sakrament der Liebe Gottes" from Tantum ergo, "O lieber Jesu, denk ich dein" from of Jesu dulcis memoria, "Du Licht des Himmels, großer Gott" from Deus qui coeli lumen es and the evening hymns "Christus, du bist der helle Tag" from "Christe, qui lux es et dies" and "Bevor des Tages Licht vergeht" from Te lucis ante terminum.
+He created a new hymn, retaining only the first line of "Maria, dich lieben ist allzeit mein Sinn".

 The following list has the numbers of the 2013 Gotteslob, and the numbers in the first edition in brackets: